 South Shore Community Centre

-The stakeholder meetings revealed that conflicting visions exist for the future of the Barrie Waterfront.
+Public input from two open houses and multiple stakeholder meetings revealed that conflicting visions exist for the future of the Barrie Waterfront.
 Is the Barrie Waterfront a recreational resource for City residents?
 Is it a tourist attraction and economic development engine?
 Is it a cultural resource and the location for various festivals and events?
 Is it a natural heritage resource that requires protection from all of this activity?
 Can it be all things to all people?
 These questions indicate that a clear vision is needed that will promote long-term decision-making that conforms to that vision.

-Also, it was found that Barrie’s waterfront is truly cherished by our residents.
+It was found that Barrie’s waterfront is truly cherished by our residents.
 Some key features that emphasize its popularity are its scale, its tremendous connectivity to our City, and its ability to provide and accommodate multiple functions, events and programs.
 With these in mind, the City has avoided the reliance on a one-dimensional mega-project, opting instead for a multi-faceted waterfront that offers recreational and cultural opportunities to an array of residents and tourists.

 Despite its established popularity, there is still room for improvement as our community grows.
 Quite simply, the demand for use of the waterfront is expected to increase significantly over the next 20 years.
 It will need to be managed carefully to ensure the existing high quality experience is maintained and that its natural functions are protected in consideration of its other functions as a recreational resource to the local and regional community, an economic development generator and tourist attraction, and its cultural functions as the host of numerous events and festivals.